Emporia experiencing a significant amount of water breaks

 Many locals say water breaks have been an issue for many years.

-“Well, last summer, there was like ten in one summer,” said Unruh.
+“Well, last summer, there was like 10 in one summer,” said Unruh.

 “When the water comes back on, it just blows another block from there.
 It just seems like they’re putting a bandaid on a gaping wound,” added Adams.

 “The water line that’s now broken three times was put in the ground in 1926.
-We’re trying to put a new water line in place to surplant it,” he said.
+We’re trying to put a new water line in place to supplant it,” he said.

 That plan is still awaiting city approval.
 If approved, construction is expected to start next summer.